Our society promotes a broken idea of success.

 [...] to put our faith in tangible goals would seem to be, at best, unwise.
 So we do not strive to be firemen, we do not strive to be bankers, nor policemen, nor doctors.
 We strive to be ourselves.
 But don’t misunderstand me.
 I don’t mean that we can’t BE firemen, bankers, or doctors— but that we must make the goal conform to the individual, rather than make the individual conform to the goal. — Hunter S. Thompson

 - Being driven by activities, not outcomes.
-As Alan Watts points out: The point of dancing is the dance.
-The point of playing music is the music itself.
-It is not the last bow.
+As Alan Watts points out: “A piece of music doesn’t come to an end when its purpose is accomplished.
+It has no purpose, strictly speaking.
+It is the playful unfolding of meaning.”.
+The point of dancing is the dance, it is not the last bow.
 Successful people hence find bliss in the activity itself, not only in telic outcome, reward or goal.
 They have realised that The reward of work well done is the opportunity to do more of it.
 They want to paint, not sell paintings.
 They want to create a business because they are passionate about solving a problem more than selling the solution.

 The successful person appreciates that even if they get exactly what they are aiming towards, that will never be enough.
 They recognise that we are built to seek more in every turn.
 This has a name: hedonic adaptation.
 And it is why the high of an achievement dies down before it gets replaced with the discontent that a brand new goal has now created.
 The novely of the new car diffuses, the excitement of a new place disappears.
 Success is hence not found through the achievement of goals but through an appreciation of the process that will, at the time, seem ordinary.